 Multifamily WiFi Solutions & The Evolution of Apartment WiFi

-The evolution of WiFi solutions in apartments has changed drastically over the past decade.
-From unmanaged and uninvolved apartments to fully managed no install solutions, the process has become easier for both operators and residents.
+The evolution of WiFi solutions for apartments have changed drastically over the past decade.
+From unmanaged and uninvolved apartments to fully-managed no-install solutions for multifamily properties, the process has become easier for both operators and residents.

-For the longest time, apartment residents have been viewed in cable and internet providers exactly the same as single family home owners and residents.
-After moving in, apartment residents would be in charge of activating their own service from signing up, picking up their own equipment, installing and dealing with the service provider.
+For the longest time, apartment residents have been viewed by cable and internet providers exactly the same as single family home-owners and residents.
+After moving in, apartment residents would be in charge of activating their own service from signing up, picking up their own equipment, installing and dealing with the internet service provider.
 This left the apartment operator completely hands off.
-As this solution involved, operators were also introduced into an unmanaged bulk service that still left a bad taste in their mouth.
+As this solution evolved, operators were also introduced to an unmanaged bulk WiFi service that still left a bad taste in their mouth.
 The bulk service was very appealing to operators at first offering a lower rate to residents and receiving door fees as an operator.
 These feelings quickly subsided as rates for internet service continued to increase in the 8 to 10 contract period leaving little to no ROI.
-Additional problems with this solution also included varying quality in resident owned routers, and competing networks fighting resulting in decreased internet speeds on each property.
+Additional problems with this solution also included varying quality in resident owned routers- and competing networks fighting resulting in decreased internet speeds on each property.